 Choose a harness that fits high above the shoulder blades to allow full extension of the shoulders and make sure it doesn't bind in the armpits.

-In these examples, the weight of the extra hardware, fabric and leash pulls the front of the harness down, impeding the forward reach of the front legs.
+In these examples, the weight of the extra hardware, fabric and leash on the Easy Walk harness pulls the front of the harness down, restricts the forward reach of the front legs.

-Head collars - Gentle Leaders or Halti head collars make it possible for you to redirect your dog like turning a horse with a halter.
-These collars make it easier for small humans with power house pullers or when working with reactive dogs, as you can guide the dog in an arc away from what they are alarmed or excited about.
-No choking, as the pressure is on the bridge of the nose, not the throat.
+Gentle Leaders or Halti head collars make it possible for you to redirect your dog like turning a horse with a halter.
+These collars make it easier for small humans with power house pullers or when working with reactive dogs, as you can turn the head and guide the dog in a smooth arc away from what they are alarmed or excited about.
+No choking or trachea damage, as the pressure is on the bridge of the nose, not the throat.

 If your dog lunges and barks when he sees other dogs:

 A Gentle Leader or Halti head collar will make it easy for you to gently turn his head away from what he is straining toward, and reduce his frustration.
 Over the years we have noticed an increase in leash frustration.
-We are seeing a direct correlation between dogs who engage in rough-and-tumble play with unfamiliar dogs at the dog park and dogs who dogs who lose their minds barking when they see another dog.
-In addition to a head collar, you may find stopping going to the dog park and daycare for awhile, while you establish new habits, will make a huge difference.
+We are seeing a direct correlation between dogs who engage in high arousal, rough-and-tumble play with unfamiliar dogs at the dog park and dogs who lose their minds barking when they see another dog.
+In addition to a head collar, you may find taking a break from the dog park and daycare while you establish new habits will make a huge difference.